 Most people visit Piazzale Michelangelo when seeking out the best views in Florence.
 If you’ve ever been, you’ll know that while this scenic overlook is beautiful, it can get very crowded.

--For fewer crowds and even better views, hike up the hill just a little bit more to reach San Miniato al Monte, a beautiful basilica with ample room to sit out and enjoy the cityscape.
+For fewer crowds and even better views, hike up the hill just a little bit more to reach San Miniato al Monte, a beautiful basilica with ample room to sit outside and enjoy the cityscape.

 You can also visit the interior of this iconic Romanesque church.
 Adorned with breathtaking marble pillars and Renaissance frescoes, San Miniato offers a beautiful perspective of art in Florence.